 The Giant Te Puki Sand Dunes reach up 100 metres, with the longest run nicknamed “Devil’s Hook” offering a 350 long metre “surf” down.
 I don’t know the speeds reached, but it’s estimated that some of the slopes exceed 45°.
 It was faster than the sand skiing we did in Morocco.

-Practical Information about sandboarding on the Te Paki Sand Dunes:
+Practical Information about sandboarding on the Te Paki Sand Dunes New Zealand:

-- Te Paki Sand Dunes are located on the Aupouri Peninsula, near the very top of the North Island, close to Cape Reinga, the top of the island.
+- Te Paki Giant Sand Dunes NZ is located on the Aupouri Peninsula, near the very top of the North Island, close to Cape Reinga.
+Entering these New Zealand sand dunes is free.

-- Sandboarding needs smooth, sleek boards, and the average beach boogie board just won’t get the speed you are looking for.
+- Sandboarding needs smooth, sleek boards, and the average beach boogie board just won’t get the speed you want, nor will it hold up to the coarse sand.

 - There is no time limit, but most people only last about an hour as the walk up is quite tiring.

-***This is a post is part of a 4-5 day itinerary around the top of the North Island.***
+***This post is part of a 4-5 day itinerary around the top of the North Island.***

 Are you ready for some sandboarding?
 Have you been to the top of the North Island?